The Quran is Written in Code

 Monday

-IN A RECENT conversation with Bill Warner, I understood something about the Quran I have never considered before: That the Quran might be coded.
+In a recent conversation with Bill Warner, I understood something about the Quran I have never considered before: That the Quran might be coded.

 I told him when I first tried to read the Quran, I found it almost impossible.
 And I'm a good reader.
 My reading comprehension has been tested and it is very high.
 Yet I found my standard Quran confusing and frustrating to read.